deunz/on-call-planner/README.md

 * 1 = request on-call

 # How to use it
+* Execute the file `schedule.py` with or without the -p flags

 Pass the -p flags for maximize solution with preference, otherwise don't use it

 **Very important**

 Keep and respect all systems constraint, otherwise the solver can't find any suitable solution